PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

     - 3 Goblin enforcers
     - 2 Worgs
 - **Key Discovery:** The stolen emergency supplies are half eaten

+- [ ] Moment 2B: Wroat
+	- Wroat is a city surrounded by large concrete walls.
+The city is currently on lockdown, and entry is only permitted with the proper paperwork endorsed by a city official or dragonmarked house.
+	- **Approaching the city.**
+		- Long unmoving lines lead up to the closed gates.
+		- People can be overheard discussing the entry restrictions
+	- **Aeren & Baelin.**
+		- Found by [[House Deneith]] mercs that were hired by House Orion to guard the lightning rails in Wroat.
+		- Handed over to the *Wroat Wall Force* and are currently being held on charges of unlawful entry, sabotage of protected goods, vandalism, and property damage.
+	- **Healer.**
+		- [[Kynes Lawford]] is a capable healer who can restore Geralt to consciousness, however he needs his assistant [[Bernard McOogle]] to do so.
+		- Kynes send Bernard to get more "supplies" (grass) 2 days ago and hasn't seen him since.
+		- *Bernard* got tricked into helping with a protest that turned violent, and got arrested by the *Wroat Wall Force*.
+He is currently being held at the same location as *Aeren & Baelin*.

 - [ ] Session End: